jitsi/jitsi-meet/README.md

 npm unlink lib-jitsi-meet
 npm install
 ```

+## Embedding in external applications

+Jitsi Meet provides a very flexible way of embedding it in external applications by using the [Jitsi Meet API](doc/api.md).

 ## Mobile app
 Jitsi Meet is also available as a React Native application for Android and iOS.